 As the parent of a child who has anaphylaxis dairy allergies, occasions like Halloween can be stressful.
 I want to make sure my child is safe.
 That is why I love it when people hand out Halloween candy alternatives.

 I have also come to be on the lookout for teal pumpkin signs.
-The teal pumpkin is an initiative that was launched back in 2014.
+The Teal Pumpkin initiative was launched in 2014.
 It means that non-food treats are available at that particular home.

 Check out these Halloween candy alternatives!
-Over 20 ideas that don't involve food! #halloween #halloweentreats Click To TweetEXCITING HALLOWEEN CANDY ALTERNATIVES
+Over 20 ideas that don't involve food! #halloween #halloweentreats Share on XEXCITING HALLOWEEN CANDY ALTERNATIVES

 Colouring Books